PSEHE/wrf-graviton3/README.md

 ```

 #### Build WPS 4.5 with ACFL on Graviton
-After compiling WRF 4.5, use [this script](scripts-wrf/scripts-wps/0-install-jasper.sh) with command `./scripts-wps/0-install-jasper.sh` to install the required tools, jasper.
-Then, use [this script](scripts-wps/compile-wps.sh) with command `./scripts-wps/compile-wps.sh` to configure and compile WPS.
+After compiling WRF 4.5, use [this script](install-wps-tools-jasper.sh) with command `./install-wps-tools-jasper.sh` to install the required tools, jasper.
+Then, use [this script](compile-wps.sh) with command `./compile-wps.sh` to configure and compile WPS.

 ```
 # get WPS source 4.5